phac-nml/irida-next/docs-site/docs/user/project/samples/sample-metadata.md

 Prerequisites:

-- You must have at least a **Maintainer** role for the sample's project
+- You must have at least a **Maintainer** role for the sample's project or group
-- A sample added to the project
+- A sample added to the project or group

-1. From the left sidebar, select **Projects**
+1. From the left sidebar, select **Projects** or **Groups**
-2. Select the project
+2. Select the project or group
 3. From the left sidebar, select **Samples**
 4. Click **Import Metadata**